Pay Schedules

 There are two ways to start a pay schedule:

-• Manually via the API — call the start endpoint yourself (described below)
+• Manually via the API — call the Start Pay Schedule endpoint yourself (described below)

-• Let the customer start it — send the order invoice.
+• Let the customer start it — send the order invoice with the Send Order Invoice endpoint.
 If the order has an inactive pay schedule, the invoice page gives the customer the option to add a billing method and make the first payment, which will automatically start the subscription or payment plan.

 Start endpoint